tancheng/mlir-cgra/docs/tutorials/isc2022/README.md

 # Open this folder with vscode
 ```

-Open the tutorial file `tutorial.ipynb` and select the correct virtual env allowing vscode to install any missing dependencies if required.
+Open the tutorial file `tutorial.ipynb` and select the correct virtual env.
+If required, grant permissions for vscode to install any missing dependencies.

 # Instructions for users without docker access